-This month’s market update for Chesapeake, Virginia Beach, Norfolk, and the surrounding areas of Hampton Roads shows that the real estate market is alive in August 2017.
+This month’s market update for Chesapeake, Virginia Beach, Norfolk, and the surrounding areas of Hampton Roads shows that the real estate market is alive.
 All seven of the region’s major cities have shown reductions in their inventory of properties for sale, with Norfolk and Newport News having the most reductions.

 In July there was about 5 months worth of inventory.
 Virginia Beach, Chesapeake and Newport News have inventory supplies below 5 months, and Portsmouth has the highest months’ supply of inventory a little over 6 months.